danielg0/fyp/report.md

 ## Methodology

-These results are collected on a ...\todo{machine name?} with the following specification:
+These results are collected on a MinisForum UM890 Pro with the following specification:

 |  |  |
 |--|--|